kunal-rp/slot/java/README.md

 Per day(or time interval), a cron job will parse and run said templates to generate the tasks that were made to be due in the next 12 hours, call this the timeslot, for modifications; creating them, inputting them in entries db, and marking them as due/not-completed.To determine tasks that must immediatly go through completion flow, just need to parse for non completed tasks w/ start times in the past.

-**The assumption can then be made that all tasks within timezone are editable

 Task Entry ID Generation :
 - One Time Task : same as template id
 - Reoccuring Task : template_id.ORIGIONAL_START_TIME

-Altering Timings of Task:
+Altering Timings/Data of Task:
-- One Time :
-    * alter the template
-    * delete all entries w/ same template id, recreate
-- Reoccuring, Altering single occurance :
-    * get the original start time of single occurance of task
+    * get the original start time said task
-    * get corresponding
+    * get corresponding task by template id and originoal start time
+    * update values

-Upon user completed a task and inputting data would either:
-- updating the existing task entry w/ flag and data
+Upon user completed a task and inputting data would updating the existing task entry w/ flag and data.
-- create a new entry w/ flag and data

 ## DB's

 There will be two db's for tasks, Templates and Entries.

-Task Templates( one to one):
+Task Templates:
 - template_id : int
 - creation time : int ( unix)
 - title : string